Mia703/bookstore-application/NOTES.md

 # Development Notes

 1. Add project to github, don't worry about hosting it just yet - done
-2. start on the naviation and page rounting: [Page Routing in Next JS](https://nextjs.org/docs/app/building-your-application/routing/linking-and-navigating)
+2. start on the navigation and page routing: [Page Routing in Next JS](https://nextjs.org/docs/app/building-your-application/routing/linking-and-navigating)

 - You can create your first page by adding [name].js file inside of the `app` directory.
 - JS, JSX, and TSX file extensions can be used for pages